mennosmit-dev/AI-Engineer-Certificate/01_Machine_Learning_with_Python/README.md

 **IBM AI Engineer Professional Certificate**.

-The focus here is on building strong practical intuition for classical ML algorithms, model evaluation, feature engineering, and pipeline design — forming the statistical and modeling foundation behind my applied ML and reinforcement learning work.
+The focus here is on building strong practical intuition for classical ML algorithms, model evaluation, feature engineering, and pipeline design, forming the statistical and modeling foundation behind my applied ML and reinforcement learning work.

 ---